 Peel the tomatoes by plunging them into boiling water for 10 to 15 seconds.
 Use a slotted spoon to lift them from the water and immerse them into a large bowl of ice water.
 Slip the skins off the tomatoes with the aid of a paring knife, if needed.
 Trim out the little bit of core and cut the tomatoes in half.
 Use your fingers to scoop out the seeds.
 Put the tomatoes in a bowl to catch all the juices.

 Heat 2 tablespoons of the olive oil in your biggest sauté pan over medium-high heat.
 Add tomatoes with their juices and a pinch of crushed red pepper.
 Season lightly with salt and pepper.
 Cook for a couple of minutes, and then use a potato masher to break them up.
 Do this periodically as they cook until the tomatoes are tender, and the liquid reduced, about 20 to 25 minutes.
-This should result in about 2 1/2 cups of sauce and can be made ahead of time and stored in the refrigerator.
+This can be made ahead of time and stored in the refrigerator.